-Elaine Chao will reportedly be President Donald Trump’s pick for secretary of transportation, according to The New York Times.
+Elaine Chao is Donald Trump’s nominee for secretary of transportation, according to The New York Times.

 Chao served as the secretary of labor under George W. Bush for the entire length of his administration.
 She has been married to U.S. Senate Majority Leader Mitch McConnell since 1993, and she is part of a large family, being the oldest of six girls.